This article was written by Ely and contains her favorite party games that she has enjoyed with her gaming group.

 Thankfully, I was wrong.

-Joking Hazard has similarities to Cards Against Humanity I really enjoy.
+Joking Hazard has similarities to Cards Against Humanity which I really enjoy.

 Cards don’t get “stale.”
 Even if you’ve seen them before, the cards almost always appear in a new (and often appalling) context and combinations that kept them interesting.